 What happens after your customers have scheduled plumbing, electrical, HVAC, or fire and security service with your company?

-If their experience is anything less than perfect, read on for savvy ways to overcome any obstacles your customer might encounter when they hire your business.
+Read on for savvy ways to overcome any obstacles your customer might encounter when they hire your business!

 Want to read this offline or share our solutions with your staff?

 It contains all the problems we're tackling in this four-part series—plus the solutions.

 This is where you can gain a 'forever' customer and loyal fan—or lose them for good.
 When a customer is waiting for an engineer to arrive, it's an especially vulnerable time: 'Is the engineer running late?'
 'Will they arrive at all?'
 'Should I call?'

 Here's how to bust the most common problems at this point in the customer experience.

 Solution: Since customers often have to take time off of work or rearrange their plans to be available during the service window, the shorter the better.

 However, you also need to create a window that's wide enough to give you flexibility and the ability to get to everyone in your appointment diary.